 Despite positive figures, why are profits not going up at Apple?
 Plus management shuffles at the top for TalkTalk, Wizz Air profits double but share price still falls, and gold miner Centamin gets generous with dividends.
 For analysis on this and more, Financial Orbit's Chris Bailey joined Share Radio’s senior analyst Ed Bowsher.

 TalkTalk chief executive Dido Harding to depart, UK house prices inch upwards according to Nationwide and good days for both the FTSE and pound - what's driving that?
 For these and more Chris Justham, relationship manager at Seven Investment Management, joined Share Radio's Ed Bowsher to discuss the day's need-to-know economic stories.

-This week Juliette was joined by consumer writer at Money Saving Expert Megan French.
-They look at ATMs that usually offer free withdrawals could start to charge a fee and where the best place to hire a car is.
+This week Georgie was joined by consumer writer at Money Saving Expert Megan French.
+They were looking at rail fare reforms making our train fares simpler and why energy firms are still charging exit fees.
 Plus we'll have a roundup of the best deals the eagle-eyed team have come across this week.

 If you thought a diet of champagne and lobster sounds expensive, well think again.
 Founder of LatestDeals.co.uk Tom Church spent a year of sticking to a shopping regime of only reduced items marked by a yellow label and managed to save £3,400 on food and drink.
 Speaking to Share Radio's Tom Hill he explained just how it's done.

 Last weekend marked the start of the Chinese New Year festivities.
 In a 2 week celebration, families will cook a whole host of dishes to welcome the new year, preparing certain ingredients that will bring prosperity to loved ones.
 Our reporter Anviksha Patel spoke to Emmy nominated TV chef and author Ching He Huang to find out what the Year of the Rooster will bring to our dinner tables.